AhmadHamze/hugo-toha-source/content/posts/opinion/apology-frontend/index.md

 ## Second encounter

 After more than a year, I just had finished a role in AI and was looking for a new job.
 A group of friends told me that they are working on a project and they need a React developer.
-My lack of skills (non-existent at the moment) was not a problem for them, after all, the groups dedication will make or break the project.
+My lack of skills (non-existent at the moment) was not a problem for them, after all, the group's dedication will make or break the project.

+So, here I am working with React!
+It was different than what I expected, because we were using Material UI, I didn't have to write a lot of css, and the jsx part was copied and pasted.

+I spent most of the time handling the state, passing props, using hooks, and creating typescript interfaces.
+I was enjoying what I was doing, it wasn't boring, and most importantly it wasn't easy!

+After not that long, the project was finished, I had a new perception of what frontend developers do, however, I still thought that at least when it comes to html and css, it's not that valuable of a thing.

+### Working with the experts

+Fast forward a few months, I am working as a full-stack developer with React in the frontend.
+The difference this time was the team, I was working with frontend developers who were experts in their field.

+Unlike my first experience with React, out of the box components were not enough, they either needed a lot of customization or we needed to build components from scratch.

+Building context menus and tooltips was very hard!
+Tooltips just don't work like you want them all the time.
+You always find cases where your tooltip don't show up, or it shows up in the wrong place, or it shows up but it's not styled correctly.

+And context menus?
+Handling their position, their visibility, their content, and their animations was a nightmare!
+I found myself struggling between building from scratch or customizing pre-existing components.
+The code was just getting harder and longer and the components were not behaving as they should.